grantralls/advent-of-code-2015/README.md

 The root folder is a [Rust Virtual Workspace](https://doc.rust-lang.org/cargo/reference/workspaces.html).
 Essentially meaning one "package" that contains many individual packages.
 Each individual package is a days solution and named accordingly (day-1, day-2...).

-### Files
+### Files (per day)

--   main - binary entry
+-   main.rs - binary entry
--   lib - library (code that can be imported from other packages)
+-   lib.rs - library (code that can be imported from other packages)
--   any-other-file - a module
+-   any-other-file.rs - a module

 ## Running a solution